shirodkarpushkar/vue-boilerplate/README.md

 # New Features!

-- Added Jost Google font, font-weight: 400
+- Added Jost Google font
 - Provided basic template for starting page

 ### Dependencies

-The following dependies are used to make life lot simpler for Vue developers.
+The following dependies are used to make life lot simpler for Vue developers all packages are at their latest version.

 - axios
 - bootstrap